Apprie

 Next was sketching up ideas.
 I used sketching as a dynamic tool to ideate and produce layouts for the main mobile components of the app.
 By using sketches as a starting point, we were able to align on key design elements early in the process, ensuring that the final components were user-friendly and met the app’s core objectives.

-The affinity diagram was a valuable tool for categorizing and prioritizing features by organizing ideas and insights into a scale of most to least important based on user stories and feedback on the personas, and categorize the mst important into an MVP group.
-This process helped highlight which features were most important, based on user needs and the overall goals of the project.
-By grouping related features and understanding their interdependencies, the team could prioritize those that would have the greatest impact, ensuring that the most critical aspects of the solution were addressed first.
-The affinity diagram provided clarity and alignment, helping the team make informed decisions about which features to develop and implement.
+The affinity diagram is great for categorizing and prioritizing features, sorting the ideas and insights in an easy way using a scale from most to least important for user stories and feedback about the personas to categorize the most important into an MVP group.
+This helped narrow down the key features which were most critical and aligned with user and project goals.
+The team were then able to cluster related features according to their interdependencies to prioritize those that would have the biggest impact in terms of the most critical sections of the solution.
+The affinity diagram brought clarity and alignment that informed the team's decisions as to feature development and implementation.

 User flow gave us an idea of how the app would work, and how the users would complete tasks using the steps.